-Message in a Bottle From 1979 Found in Forest near Georgetown, Georgia
+1979 Message in a Bottle Found in Forest near Georgetown, Georgia

-Some message in a bottle stories are so bizarre as to be nearly unbelievable–and that is exactly what makes them so magical.
-Case in point: The Bland family was walking through the Georgia woods recently, picking up old glass bottles to turn into wind chimes, when they stumbled upon an amazing message in a bottle from 1979, according to WRBL News in Georgia.
+The Bland family was walking through the Georgia woods in 2018, picking up old glass bottles to turn into wind chimes, when they stumbled upon an amazing message in a bottle from 1979, according to WRBL News in Georgia.
 Scroll on down for their video of the find.

 What, you ask, was so amazing about the message?
 Well, on top of being 39 years old, this thing is a lovely and strange work of art!
-It’s written in old-timey language, so it sounds grand.
+It sounds grandiose, because it is written in old-timey mariner language.
 Across the top of the message, huge letters declare that the message is from the “Kingdom of Neptune – Land of the Briny Deep” I love it!
 Reminds me of the messages in bottles Guinness sent in 1959 to advertise their stout, which included a scroll from King Neptune himself!

-Emily Bland read out loud for WRBL part of the message in a bottle her husband, Christopher, found.
+Emily Bland read out loud for WRBL part of the 1979 message in a bottle that her husband, Christopher, found.
 Check out the language:

 “His Majesty’s Servant, James H. Fort, Captain of the vessel [Squirene], [late] out of the port of Columbus, Georgia, did with proper pomp and circumstance launch this bottle in the waters of Chattahoochee River near Lake Point state park in Eufaula, Alabama.”

 WRBL’s story says the name of Fort’s vessel was “Squaring” but no–the message is quite clear: The ship’s name was “Squirene”.
 Does anyone out there know how to look up the owners of boats from 1979?